Edgio/Experimentation/README.md

 ## Overview

-The `@edgio/experimentation` package is designed to parse information from the `x-edg-experiments` cookie.
-This cookie contains data about the experiments and variants that a user is currently assigned to.
-By using this package, customers can easily extract and utilize the experiment and variant information from the cookie in their applications.
+The `@edgio/experimentation` package provides utilities to extract experiment and variant information from both the `x-edg-experiments-info` origin header and server timing response headers.
+This allows customers to easily access and utilize the experiment and variant information in their applications.

 ## Installation